Today’s Wonder of the Day was inspired by Pari. Pari Wonders, “how do modern scientist explore space” Thanks for WONDERing with us, Pari!

 But how do we know this?
 People have walked on the Moon, but when you think about the size of the universe, the Moon is fairly close to Earth.
 After all, other moons and planets are millions of lightyears away.
 How do scientists study the far reaches of space?

 Many people use technology to see beyond our planet.
 Some devices have helped experts look into our galaxy and beyond.
 One of the first tools for space exploration was the telescope.
-These tools gave scientists their first look at what exists beyond Earth’s atmosphere.
-They use lenses and mirrors to see beyond Earth’s borders.
+It gave scientists their first look at what exists beyond Earth’s atmosphere.
+Telescopes use lenses and mirrors to see beyond Earth’s borders.

 Scientists learned quite a bit with telescopes.
 This paved the way for more space exploration.
 Humans have taken trips to the Moon and dozens of space shuttle flights.
 They have traveled in space and carried out research on many scientific subjects.